Residencies, Retreats & Opportunities

 Note: Please compile all relevant documentation into a single Word doc or PDF attachment.
 (Incorrect collation may result in ineligibility.)

 No late applications will be considered.
-Applications will be acknowledged by email on receipt.
+Please note, we will acknowledge your application by return email.

 2020: Micheál Ó Conghaile